hl-valdemar/BSc-Thesis/report/main.typ

 = Preliminaries <preliminaries>

-#note[
-- Fundamentals of reinforcement learning
-    - Q-learning and temporal difference methods
-- Sparse reward challenges
-- Survey of existing approaches
-    - GFlowNets
-    - Deep exploration networks (BEN)
-    - Comparison of methodologies
-]

 == Flow Networks

-GFlowNets @bengio2021flownetworkbasedgenerative rely on the concept of flow networks.
-A flow network is represented as a directed acyclic graph $G = (cal(S), cal(A))$, where $cal(S)$ represents the state space and $cal(A)$ represents the action space.
+GFlowNets rely on the concept of flow networks.
+The flow network is represented as a directed acyclic graph $G = (cal(S), cal(A))$, where $cal(S)$ represents the state space and $cal(A)$ represents the action space.

 #attention([Flow Network])[
-    A directed acyclic graph with a single source node (initial state) and one or more sink nodes (terminal states), where flow is conserved at each intermediate node.
+    A directed acyclic graph with a single source node (initial state) and one or more sink nodes (terminal states), where flow is conserved at each intermediate node @bengio2021flownetworkbasedgenerative @malkin2023trajectorybalanceimprovedcredit.

     _Example: In molecular design, states represent partial molecules and actions represent adding molecular fragments._
 ]